LOTS OF RAW, ORGANIC VEGETABLES

 We still have cake and chocolate – just with a difference – we make our own with cacao butter, carob powder, lucuma, mesquite, purple corn flour, coconut butter, goji berries and hemp seeds.
 We like to add spirulina or chlorella to our raw cakes or smoothies.

-This is a wonderful food with amazing water inside to drink which kids love.
+This is a wonderful food with amazing ideas of water inside to drink which kids love.

 RAW, ORGANIC NUTS